Controlled Reservoir (TL)

 scalar

-Input port that defines the temperature value in the tank.
+The input port that determines the temperature value in the tank.

 Dependencies